 - 1. Abstract data may not be presented at any national or international meeting held prior to the date and time of presentation or time of AHA news event. - 2.
 The International Stroke Conference 2026 is a forum for the presentation of novel research findings.
 Thus, the work covered by the abstract must not have been published (manuscript or abstract) prior to the time of abstract submission.
 Abstracts associated with a manuscript published between the time of submission and time of presentation may still be presented at ISC 2026 but will not be included in the Stroke journal abstract publication.
 Authors must contact AHA staff to be removed from the abstract publication prior to the event.
 Please notify AHA staff by sending an e-mail to stroke.program.participant@heart.org. - 3.
 Authors should not "split" data to create several abstracts from one.
-If splitting is judged to have occurred, priority scores of related abstracts will be reduced. - 4.
-Abstracts containing identical or nearly identical data submitted from the same institution and/or individuals will be disqualified. - 5.
-You must submit an accompanying letter with your abstract.
-This accompanying letter should confirm that you started your training and the research on which the abstract is based at the facility the abstract is submitted from in July 2025 and are available to present your results in February 2026.
-All other abstracts should be submitted as a regular ISC abstract by the August 19th deadline or they will not be considered for inclusion in the 2026 program. - 6.
-Because of the large number of submitted abstracts, resubmission of an abstract to make revisions is not permitted after September 29, 2025, 11:59 pm EDT. - 7.
+If splitting is judged to have occurred, priority scores of related abstracts will be reduced. - Abstracts containing identical or nearly identical data submitted from the same institution and/or individuals will be disqualified. - 5.
+Because of the large number of submitted abstracts, resubmission of an abstract to make revisions is not permitted after August 19, 2025, 11:59 pm EDT. - 6.
 To ensure that the abstract receives proper scientific consideration, please make sure that the abstract is submitted to the appropriate category.
 A list of the abstract categories and their definitions is available on the submission site.
-You may also select an additional, secondary category, but it is not mandatory. - 8.
+You may also select an additional, secondary category, but it is not mandatory. - 7.
 Proofread abstracts carefully to avoid errors before submission.
 No proof pages will be sent to authors.
-Revisions to abstracts will not be permitted after the September 29, 2025, 11:59 pm EDT submission deadline.
+Revisions to abstracts will not be permitted after the August 19, 2025, 11:59 pm EDT submission deadline.